10 Year End Financial and Tax Tips for Your Small Business

 As the end of the year approaches, some of us find ourselves overwhelmed by top 10 lists, the hordes of shoppers and endless renditions of Christmas Music.
 Businesses tend to experience a slowdown, which makes it the perfect time for small business owners to take a closer look at their overall business, financial and tax situation.
 When you are not buying gifts for your customers, family and friends, a review and analysis of your business will allow you to optimize your current financial situation, implement some beneficial changes that can help avoid last minute tax preparation stress and also prepare for the future.

-Review your outstanding cheques and write off any cheques that have not been cashed for 6 months, as they are no longer valid (unfortunately banks often tend to screw this up, but chances are that somebody who has not cashed a cheque has likely lost it or worse).
+Review your outstanding cheques and write off any cheques that have not been cashed for 6 months, as they are no longer valid.
 Additionally, other items that you or your bookkeeper may have been avoiding like duplicate charges, outstanding deposits etc. should be reviewed and any unidentified charges that you have noticed in your bank account should be discussed with your bank.
-If you have an accounting software such as QBO, bank reconciliations are fairly straightforward.
+If you have an accounting software such as QBO, ensure that you reconcile your bank accounts

 If you are self employed and do not have a separate bank account for your business, I highly recommend setting one up in the new year, as this can help organize your finances even if you leave your accounting to the last minute.
 A separate credit card is also very useful for to maintain the separation between personal and business.

-For self employed people who are unincorporated or have corporate year ends at December 31st, an inventory count should be conducted at the year end.
+For self employed people who are unincorporated or have corporate year ends at December 31st, you should do an inventory count should at the year end.
 Once the count is complete, all items in inventory should be reviewed and older and/or obsolescent items should either be written off or reduced to the amount that you think they are worth.
-The writedown of inventory is reflected as an expense in the cost of goods sold and correspondingly reduces your tax liability.
+The write-down of inventory is reflected as an expense in the cost of goods sold and correspondingly reduces your tax liability.

 If you have excess cash and are contemplating a new computer or some furniture for your office or tools or supplies in the near future, it might make sense to purchase it before the new year.
 This allows you to claim CCA (depreciation) on the computer or furniture or simply expense the purchases in the current year thereby reducing taxes payable (for something you were going to buy anyway).